-Please note that we are talking about an ice dispenser that comes with your home refrigerator.
-If just in case yours is an appliance built for the large scale production of ice blocks, then this article might not be very helpful to you.
+Please note that we are talking about an ice dispenser that comes with your home refrigerator responsible for making ice.
+If just in case yours is an appliance built for large scale ice production, then this article might not be very helpful to you.

-- Once the switch is triggered, it opens the valve allowing water to flow into the ice-maker and therefore filling the ice-cube tray.
-Once water fills the ice-cube tray, it is frozen as a result of the freezer’s low temperatures.
+- Once the switch is triggered, it opens the valve allowing water to flow into the ice maker and therefore filling the cube tray.
+Once water fills the cube tray, it is frozen as a result of the freezer’s low temperatures.

 - Since your refrigerator has no way of knowing for sure when you might be in need of some ice cubes, its manufacturer equipped it with a thermostat.
 This device is usually attached to the ice-cube tray and connected to a heater found at the bottom of the tray.
-Once the ice cubes’ temperatures have fallen below a certain point, the thermostat activates the heater which then heats the tray making the ice cubes free to fall into your cup.
+Once the ice cubes’ temperatures have fallen below a certain point, the thermostat activates the heater which then heats the tray making the ice cubes free to fall into the ice bin.